AmineDiro/daskqueue/README.md

 - The function is 'empty' : just passes and doesn't use CPU or IO
 - Processing 1_000_000 empty tasks took 338s = 5min36s 😸!!

+#### Throughput
+- For durable queues, we can achive the following throughput with 1 consumer and 1 queue (running on the same machine)
+  - 1 queue | 1 consumer :
+    - Mean write ops [1tests] 10629.40 wop/s
+    - Mean read ops [1tests] 11612.37 rop/s
+  - 5 queues | 5 consumers, we have a near linear speed up for consumers, reader:
+    - Mean write ops [1tests] 14430.91 wop/s
+    - Mean read ops [1tests] 42791.44 rop/s

 ### Limitations
 As for the limitation, given the current implementation, you should be mindfull of the following limitations (this list will be updated regularly):
 - The workers don't implement a min or max tasks fetched and scheduled on the eventloop, they will continuously fetch an item, process it etc...